 Congratulations on your pregnancy!
 As you prepare for your little one to enter the world and join your family, your to-do list is probably a mile long.
 Having a professional maternity session may seem like just another item to add to your list, but a maternity shoot can be a perfect time to remind you of the power and beauty of your body during your pregnancy journey.
+Sarah is a luxury Richmond maternity photographer and high-end Lawton photographer as well.

 You deserve to have this incredible moment in your life captured, to celebrate with your partner and family the joy of a new baby entering your life.